vijay-ss/Crops-Data-Ingestion/README.md

 #### Alerts

-The DAG has been setup to alert when a task fails, or if a task SLA takes longer exceeds a 10 minute runtime.
+The DAG has been setup to alert when a task fails, or if a task SLA exceeds a 10 minute runtime.

 ![](images/airflow-alert.png)